 An exceptional workforce

-In keeping with the government’s commitment to R&D, investment intended to boost numbers of research personnel by 60% is also underway (source: FDI Intelligence report 2018/2019).
+In keeping with the government’s commitment to R&D, investment intended to significantly boost research personnel in the Irish workforce is also underway.

 International talent forms a key part of Dublin’s workforce.
-It is attracted to the city not just for the many career-progressing opportunities it provides, but also for the excellent work-life balance available here.
-Dublin’s small size, its friendly and open people, diverse cultural offerings a laid-back lifestyle all contribute to the city’s appeal for skilled international workers.
+It is attracted to the city for the many career progression opportunities it provides.
+But also for the excellent work-life balance available here.
+Dublin’s small size, its friendly people, diverse cultural offerings and a laid-back lifestyle all contribute to the city’s appeal for skilled international workers.

 TechLife Ireland is a government initiative focusing on employment in the tech sector.
-Its website is a valuable resource for people working, or seeking to work, in tech who are considering moving to Ireland.
-TechLife also provides information on visas for postgraduate students looking for employment in Ireland who are from outside the EU.
+Its website is a valuable resource for people in tech who are considering a move to Ireland.
+Companies can advertise opportunities to a global audience here.